-Dan Ploog is in his fourth season as an assistant coach at Azusa Pacific, his fifth season alongside head coach T.J.
+Dan Ploog is in his seventh season as an assistant coach at Azusa Pacific, his eighth season alongside head coach T.J.
 Hardeman.

-Ploog's younger brother, David, who also played at Biola, followed Hardeman as head coach at Hope International for 3 years.
+Ploog's younger brother, David, who also played at Biola, followed Hardeman as head coach at Hope International for three years.

-Ploog works as a pharmaceutical sales representative, and he is married to Hardeman's oldest daughter, Heidi, who also played 4 seasons at Biola.
-The couple has 2 sons, Vander (4) and Hudson (2), and they reside in Fullerton.
+Ploog works as a pharmaceutical sales representative, and he is married to Hardeman's oldest daughter, Heidi, who also played four seasons at Biola.
+The couple has two sons, Vander (7) and Hudson (5), and they reside in Fullerton.